This article will provide information on the Student Attendance monitoring process.

 Why has attendance monitoring been introduced?

-The purpose of this policy is to assist in identifying students who are potentially at risk of academic failure or withdrawing due to poor attendance and/or lack of engagement with their studies.
-This policy is being introduced to support student achievement and progression.
+The monitoring helps us to identify students who are potentially at risk of failing their course or withdrawing due to poor attendance or lack of engagement with their studies.
+We want to see students succeed and so this policy has been introduced to support student achievement and progression.

 How will the information collected be processed?

 It will be stored in the Student Attendance Monitoring System.
-The next stage will be for students to view their own attendance records.
+The next stage will be for you to be able to view your own attendance records.

 Will all my teaching events be monitored?